Hassaan68/Hassaan68/README.md

 ### Hi there 👋

 - 🔭 I’m a software engineer and open-source enthusiast
-- 🌱 I have over 7 years of professional experience in mobile applications development and web development,typescript, Node.js, full stack, next.js, node.js, php, python fastapi, docker, kubernetes and ai.
+- 🌱 I have over 8 years of professional experience in mobile applications development and web development,typescript, Node.js, full stack, next.js, node.js, php, python fastapi, docker, kubernetes and ai.
+- 🌱 Experience in working with LLM's, LLama Index and LLM deployments.
+Not Only I can develop traditional Full Stack Projects but I can also develop AI powered projects.
 - 👯 OpenSource contributor
 - 🤔 I have a proven track record of identifying the root causes of bugs and fixing them.
 - 💬 Read about my experience and core skills at https://gb.bold.pro/my/muhammad-hassaan-240122171340